AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

  - Click *Input filegroup sas* and it will populate automaticaly
  - Pick *Scene file* uploaded on previous step
  - *Frame start* and *Frame end* can be a range of frames or just single frame.
 If you need to render tens to hundreds to thousands frames, I sugest to estimate the optimal number of machines and time of rendering the entire project.
- Every VM spend about 2-4 minutes (depends on series and size) on warmup, installing drivers and time of first rendering takes 2-4 minutes longer than others.
-So, I propose to start from rendering only 2 frames, measure time difference between first and second frame and note time of second rendered frame.
-And use this numbers in this calculator
+ Every VM spend about 2-4 minutes (depends on series and size) on warmup and installing drivers, so time of first rendering takes 2-4 minutes longer than others.
+So, my proposition is to start with rendering only 2 frames, measure time difference between first and second frame and note time of second rendered frame.
+This information will help you to realize the optimal quantity of compute nodes needed to render whole project.
  - *Outputs* - same as *Input filegroup*, used for storing results and logs

 Click *Run and close* will start our project.
 In a few minutes our pool will start scaling to the number of frames, up to the number we mentioned in autoscale function